Best VPN for China 2023: Get Around The Great Firewall?

 Best VPNs for China

-To find out which VPNs are capable of surmounting the "Great Firewall", we used servers based in China.
-Of the 27 providers in our sample, only 6 were able to establish a VPN tunnel, however, this should not be taken as conclusive since VPNs are in a constant cat and mouse game with Chinese authorities.
+To find out which VPNs can get around the "Great Firewall", we used servers based in China.
+Of the 27 providers in our sample, we could only establish tunnels with 6 of them, however, this should not be taken as conclusive since VPNs are in a constant cat-and-mouse game with Chinese authorities.

 With that said, the providers below demonstrated their ability to help users access websites otherwise blocked and unavailable in China when we tested them: